 I'm unexpectedly spending my summer at home in Visakhapatnam (Vizag), India, and I'm certainly making the most of it.
-I've been working on redesigning my website, I've been testing and improving Philo for the Office of Communications, I've been getting a headstart on my honours project, and I'm taking the GRE next month.
+I've been working on redesigning my website, I've been testing and improving Philo for the Office of Communications, I've been getting a headstart on my honors project, and I'm taking the GRE next month.
 I've also been trying to learn some of my grandmother's recipes that have been passed through the generations.

 In my grandmother's time, snacks weren't sold at stores, so every family made their own.
 Cooking in India (and I believe, most of Asia) is a very labour-intensive process, so this took some doing.
 These days, you can buy most of these old-time snacks at shops called "home foods" in India, but I wanted to learn how to make them from scratch.
 We've made six different snacks until now - jantikalu, vatthudu garelu, sakinalu, bobbattulu, chakkarapanalu, and gavvalu, both savoury and sweet.
 I'm going to walk you through the process of making sakinalu.